-When a decision is selected for reporting it is given a new number beginning with an "R": eg CH/51/2008 is reported as R(H) 2/09.
+Decisions reported before 2010 were given a number with a prefix beginning with an "R": eg CH/51/2008 was reported as R(H) 2/09.
 The letters in brackets again identify the type of case.

 Scottish decisions are not expressly identified as such.
 Until 1999, the final digits identified the year in which the decision was selected for reporting.
 They now identify the year in which the decision was first published as a reported decision.